pachyderm/docs-content/latest/deploy-manage/deploy/aws-deploy-pachyderm.md

   # database server to connect to in global.postgresql
   enabled: false
 ```
-## 5. Deploy Pachyderm
+## 5. Deploy {{%productName%}}

-You have set up your infrastructure, created your S3 bucket and an AWS Managed PostgreSQL instance, and granted your cluster access to both: you can now finalize your values.yaml and deploy Pachyderm.
+You have set up your infrastructure, created your S3 bucket and an AWS Managed PostgreSQL instance, and granted your cluster access to both: you can now finalize your values.yaml and deploy {{%productName%}}.

 ### Update Your Values.yaml